-I am a firm believer in hope as an engine to better myself and the world around me.
+I firmly believe in hope as an engine to better myself and the world around me.
 It brings strength during a difficult time and opens possibilities for a better future.
 Hope motivates us to fight for what we care about and inspires vision.
 Vision brings out the best in people and improves humanity.

 Hope stayed with us even when nothing else left.
 It helps us overcome our challenges and extends its arms when other sources fail.
 It pushes heavy clouds apart to bring the sun out.
 It warms us up when it’s cold.
 It is always ahead – to break through, lighten up, and drive us into a better, bigger, refined future.